Chapter 17a-b Glaciers and Glacial Landforms

 - Tillite: rock formed when till is compacted into solid form

 - Erratics: rocks that geologically belong in a completely different location, apparently transported huge distances by continental glaciers.
-Two famous Canadian erratics are the Okotoks Erratic (claiming to be the largest is the world) and the Airdrie Erratic, both part of the Foothills Erratics Train.
+Two famous Canadian erratics are the Okotoks Erratic, also called “The Big Rock” (claiming to be the largest is the world) and the Airdrie Erratic, both part of the Foothills Erratics Train.
 In this case, a whole series of rocks have been transported from near Jasper, 100’s of km southeast into south central Alberta, where they do not “fit” geologically.

 There appear to have been several major “ice ages” in the past.
 During these ice ages, there are cooler and warmer periods — the ice periodically advances and partially retreats (interglaciation).